mnovakovic/mnovakovic.github.io/docs/_posts/2022-03-19-another-refactor.markdown

 That is a little unintuitive, as in school, as well in the first few years at work you're completely focused on the technology, code, not on the bigger picture that software fits in.

+I know some schools and computer science programs are incorporating this real-world and user-driven mindset in their curriculum, and that produces better engineers in my experience.
+I hope every school starts following those steps soon so students become much better prepared for the workforce.

 <!--
 ## More examples